 Data Types

-File Sources External HTTP URL
+External HTTP URLs

 Process files hosted elsewhere.

-Optimize images to reduce page load times.
+Optimize images and videos to reduce page load times.

 Learn about: Edge Caching, Permanent Caching, and Image Optimization to reduce page load times.